Dwajasthambam also known as Kodimaram is a flagstaff that is commonly seen in the Hindu temples across South India and Srilanka.

 One such is the Dwajasthambam.
 That is why whenever we go to the temple we normally offer prayers to it and enter the main sanctum of the temple.

-Immense importance is given for the dwajastambas in Shaiva scriptures.
+Immense importance is given to the dwajastambas in Shaiva scriptures.
 They say that offering prayers or contributing for planting a dwajastambha or even just seeing itself gives punya.

 In temples that follow shodasopachara puja or the 16 upacharas, most of them are also offered to the Dwajasthambam along with the main deity.